 The challenges and how to overcome them (1/4)

 Engaging in a data landscape exercise is not without challenges.
-This section highlights four key challenges that NIPN country teams face when designing and implementing data landscape exercises, and proposes pragmatic solutions for each of the challenges.
+This section highlights four key challenges that country teams may face when designing and carrying out a data landscape exercise and it proposes pragmatic solutions for each of the challenges.

 - Challenge n°1: The scope of the data landscape exercise